 Unreal Tournament can be downloaded and played through the Epic Games launcher.
 Unfortunately, there’s no way to play the game without downloading the launcher.
 Fans of arena shooters should find downloading the client is worthwhile though.

 The classic FPS genre is getting a brand new addition this year.
 LawBreakers is placing a modern spin on the arena shooter genre with a handful of classes for players to select from.
 These classes each use a unique weapon and have special abilities that make them stand out.

 LawBreakers is still in beta and the developers are hosting regular beta tests to improve the game.
 This is good news for fans of the genre as the developers are determined to do this game right and make sure it’s a solid addition to the arena FPS genre.

 The developers are looking for a 2017 release date but haven’t announced a time just yet.
-Hopefully the developers will make some announcements later this year.
-Until then, it’s possible to sign up to future tests on the official website here.
+Hopefully, the developers will make some announcements later this year.
+Until then, it’s possible to sign up for future tests on the official website here.

 It’s difficult to say if LawBreakers will succeed.
 A game of this type without a strong community behind it will struggle.
 Quake and Unreal Tournament have been around for many years and as a result, their names are well-known and are many peoples first thought if they want to play an arena shooter.
 The developers may be in for a rough ride here.